Table of contents

 In addition, Consent Mode v2 facilitates remarketing activities without the use of cookies.
 This is an important development in online advertising, as it allows advertisers to remain effective in their campaigns while respecting users' privacy.

-Now that you know what Consent Mode V2 is and what its benefits are we are going to set it up.
-Asking the user to agree to cookies is relatively simple.
+Now that you know what Consent Mode V2 is and what its benefits are we're going to set it up.
+Asking the user to agree to cookies is relatively easy.
 There are dozens of software/plugin solutions you can use for this.
-Google has released a list of certified Consent Management Platforms (CMPs) that meet the new requirements for showing ads in the EEA and the UK.
+Google has a list of certified Consent Management Platforms (CMPs) that meet the new requirements for showing ads in the EEA and the UK.

 However, it becomes more complex when you need to match the behavior of the cookie banner with the actual firing of tags & cookies in Google Tag Manager.

 To make this easier, Google has developed Consent Mode.
-Consent fashion specifically helps you with analytical and marketing cookies.
-It adjusts the behavior of cookie based on user preferences so that only user-approved tags are activated.
+Consent Mode specifically helps you with analytics and marketing cookies.
+It adjusts the behavior of cookie settings based on user preferences so that only user-approved tags are activated.
 This provides a more transparent and auditable way to respect user privacy while extracting valuable insights from your data.

 Tip: Go to the TAGGRS Template Gallery and get access to the Consent Mode V2 GTM Template.